Viktorija-Alexeeva/DE-project/setup_environment.md

         Storage Admin
 ```
 add key in .json.

-on premises copy key into:
+On premises copy key into /.gc/prices.json.
-- .gc/prices.json (on premises and for gcloud)
-- create folder DE-project/.keys/prices.json (and copy to remote for another cases)

-to copy key to server:
+Copy key to server:

 in bash: in /.gc folder:
 ```
 sftp de-project